ihmeuw/team/README.md

 # TEAM repository
-Cleaned code produced by IHME's TEAM team used to generate results for their publications.
+This repostory contains cleaned code produced by IHME's TEAM team used to generate results for their publications.

 ## Navigating this repository
 By the time of each of our publications, cleaned code should be available in this repository.
 You can view the code for a particular publication by selecting the relevant banch from the dropdown menu, or by selecting a link below.